bressler1995/Transform-to-Open-Science/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
 Don't see your name?
-Let us know be [emailing us](hq-openscience@mail.nasa.gov).
+Let us know by [emailing us](mailto:hq-openscience@mail.nasa.gov).